 In 2014, I finally compiled a Wimpy's Hall of Fame, to honor our past

 champions.
 While this list is unfortunately incomplete, it does go back for 20

 time players have won in the past, and experienced players often do quite

 poorly.
-This year's champion, Joe Sack, is playing for the
+This year's champion, Dunbar, has been playing since at

-2nd time.
-Last year he finished 120th.
+further than that.
+Last year he finished 103rd.
 Last year's champion

-88th place.
-The best finish by a previous champion was Larry
+85th).
+The best finish by a previous champion was Chris Scheuerman

 who played had much to gloat about:

 Eddie Holman (1996), Michele Russell (2008), and Tighe Carter (2013) did not play